If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Such a checklist for oxalic acid vaporization is very useful to help you bring everything you need, carry out the activity in an efficient and effective manner, and finish the activity on time.

-Oxalic Acid Fogging for Varroa Mites
+Fogging with Oxalic Acid for Varroa Mite Management

 Fogging is the second method of applying Varroa mite treatment with oxalic acid.
 Fogging with oxalic acid delivers a large amount in a single application.
 It is quite fast and allows beekeepers to move from one hive to the next in rapid succession.